difcareer/sqlmap4burp/README.md

 1. install sqlmap link is:http://sqlmap.org/

-2. set sqlmap.py is in your path
+2. set sqlmap.py to your path

-3. download dependent jar:commons-io-2.4.jar,put it in your burpsuite java plugin's classpath
+3. download the dependent jar:commons-io-2.4.jar,put it in your burpsuite java plugin's classpath

 4. build this project to a single jar,add this jar to burpsuite's java plugin